Metro-North Railroad: West of the Hudson

+Connecting ferry service

+In partnership with NY Waterway, Metro-North also provides ferry service across the Hudson River to Ossining station via the Haverstraw–Ossining Ferry, operated under contract by NY Waterway.
+The Newburgh-Beacon Ferry also formerly provided connecting service at Beacon station; it was temporarily replaced by bus service in January 2025, a move that was made permanent the following July.

 History

 Predecessors

 Most of the trackage east of the Hudson River and in New York State was under the control of the New York Central Railroad (NYC).
 The NYC initially operated three commuter lines, two of which ran into Grand Central Depot (now Grand Central Terminal).
 Metro-North's Harlem Line was initially a combination of trackage from the New York and Harlem Railroad and the Boston and Albany Railroad, running from Manhattan to Chatham, New York in Columbia County.
 At Chatham, passengers could transfer to long-distance trains on the Boston and Albany to Albany, Boston, Vermont, and Canada.
 On April 1, 1873, the New York and Harlem Railroad was leased by Cornelius Vanderbilt, who added the railroad to his complex empire of railroads, which were run by the NYC.
 Grand Central Depot, built in 1871, served as the southern terminus of NYC's Harlem and Hudson Divisions; it would be replaced by Grand Central Station in 1900, and by Grand Central Terminal in 1913.
 The Boston and Albany came under the ownership of NYC in 1914.

 NYC's four-track Water Level Route paralleled the Hudson River, Erie Canal, and Great Lakes on a route from New York to Chicago via Albany.
 It was fast and popular due to the lack of any significant grades.
 The section between Grand Central and Peekskill, New York, the northernmost station in Westchester County, became known as the NYC's Hudson Division, with frequent commuter service in and out of Manhattan.
 Stations to the north of Peekskill, such as Poughkeepsie, were considered to be long-distance services.
 The other major commuter line was the Putnam Division running from 155th Street in upper Manhattan (later from Sedgwick Avenue in the Bronx) to Brewster, New York.
 Passengers would transfer to the IRT Ninth Avenue Line for midtown and lower Manhattan.